Cheese Storage 101

 Cheese requires high humidity, yet must be able to breathe.
 Formaticum Cheese Paper is a two-ply material designed to maintain optimal humidity, while not allowing water to accumulate--thus preventing the growth of surface molds.
 Formaticum Cheese Paper’s two-ply material allows oxygen exchange.
 Wax paper, tin foil and plastic wrap are unsuitable for wrapping cheese because they neither regulate humidity nor allow oxygen exchange.
 Cheeses wrapped in these materials are prone to drying out, growing surface molds and other spoilage.
 In other words, not using cheese paper will make your cheese taste bad.

+Use Formaticum Cheese Paper to wrap and store cheese.
 Only wrap one kind of cheese in each piece of Formaticum Cheese Paper.
 Never wrap several cheeses together.
 Their flavors will interact and none of them will taste as good as they should.

 Cheeses left out at room temperature may sweat or release oil.
 This is perfectly normal.
 If you must re-refrigerate cheese that has been left out at room temperature - before rewrapping, “face clean” the cheese by scraping its surface with a non-serrated knife removing any debris or oil from the surface; then wrap securely in Formaticum Cheese Paper.